renatofdds/aidermacs/README.md

    - List files currently in chat with `M-x aidermacs-list-added-files`
    - Drop specific files from chat with `M-x aidermacs-drop-file`
    - View output history with `M-x aidermacs-show-output-history`
+   - Interactively select files to add with `M-x aidermacs-add-files-interactively`
    - and more

 6. Greater Configurability